 If you’re a homeowner, you might be hearing everyone from neighbors to news anchors talking about refinancing.
 But should you do it too?
-People choose to refinance for many different reasons, but here are some common ones:
+People refinance to reach many different goals, but here are some of the more common ones.

 1. I want to lower my monthly payments:

 Rates may have dropped since you got your original mortgage.
 A lower rate can reduce the amount of interest you pay and lower your monthly payments.
 You can check today’s rates in seconds here.

 If your credit score has gotten a significant boost, you may also be able to refinance and get a better rate.
 For example, depending on the specifics of the loan, a 20-point increase in your credit score could reduce your rate and help you save thousands of dollars in interest over the life of the loan.1

 3. The fixed period on my adjustable rate mortgage is ending:

 Your interest rate may increase significantly once the fixed period on your adjustable rate mortgage (ARM) ends.
 You may avoid this by refinancing from an ARM to a fixed-rate mortgage.